-Does your practice offer customized patient billing options to support demographic preferences?
-Understanding how each generation prefers to receive and communicate about payment statements and other key documents can potentially boost your ability to collect client balances.
+Does your practice offer customized patient billing options to support various demographic preferences?
+Understanding how each generation prefers to receive and communicate regarding payment statements and other key documents can potentially boost your ability to collect client balances.

 Reviewing the Research on Generational Patient Billing Preferences

-While many healthcare practices assume that paper is paramount for seniors while digital drives payments by millennials, the research we explore below provides insight beyond these basic tenets.
+While many healthcare practices assume that paper is paramount for seniors and digital drives payments by millennials, the research we explore below provides insight beyond these basic assumptions.

-According to a 24-month study by the marketing group Inbox Health published in December 2020, patients across all age groups have increasingly opted into digital notifications.
+According to a 2020 study, patients across all age groups have increasingly opted into digital notifications.
 The researchers used these generational categories developed by the Pew Research Center:

 - Gen Z (1997-2003)

 Study data indicated that all but one of these groups receive 48% of patient billing notifications by text or email rather than through traditional paper mail.
 Only the Silent generation tended to prefer paper over digital billing notices.
 It has also been reported that the oldest and youngest generations studied had the highest rate of digital adoption for health billing notifications.

 Patients of all age groups appreciate the cost transparency provided by digital billing solutions.
 The journal Managed Healthcare Executive reported that 43% of Millennials and 40% of Generation X consider cost when selecting a healthcare provider.

 Trends in text notifications